huggingface/diffusers/examples/inpainting/README.md

-# Stable Diffusion text-to-image fine-tuning
+# Stable Diffusion Inpainting fine-tuning

 The `train_inpainting.py` script shows how to fine-tune stable diffusion model on your own dataset.